videojs/videojs-contrib-hls/README.md

 is true, if the platform supports Media Source Extensions videojs-contrib-hls will take over HLS playback to provide a more consistent experience.

+##### blacklistDuration
+* Type: `Number`
+* can be used as an initialization option

+When the `blacklistDuration` property is set to a time duration in seconds, if a playlist is blacklisted, it will be blacklisted for a period of that customized duration.
+This enables the blacklist duration to be configurable by the user.

 __NOTE__: If you use this option, you must also set `videojs.options.html5.nativeAudioTracks` and